loosolab/UROPA/docs/config.md

 Figure 1: Configuration file example: A config file will be downloaded when UROPA is installed.
 The fields are empty to be filled in.
 Please accord further instructions for a proper annotation.

-There are three basic keys: 'queries', 'GTF', and 'bed', additionally there are three optional keys: 'internal', 'priority', and 'bigwig'
+There are three basic keys: 'queries', 'GTF', and 'BED', additionally there are three optional keys: 'internal', 'priority', and 'bigwig'
 By default, 'internal' and 'priority' are false.
-But all keys are further described below.
 In a basic annotation, only the GTF and bed keys are specified, UROPA can annotate the peaks provided in the bed file by all possible feature types represented in the GTF file within a distance of max 100,000 bp.
 #queries
 The queries key is a field with nested keys, as you will see in the config template, for defining in more details the genomic feature of interest for the annotation.
 It can contain more than one query, written inside '{}' and separated with commas.
 It accepts the following keys for each query: